 Their formal parameter type is annotated as @NonNull, because otherwise the program might crash.
 Adding a call to a method like requireNonNull never prevents a crash: your code still crashes, but with a slightly different stack trace.
-In order to prevent all exceptions in your program caused by null pointers, you need to prevent those thrown by methods like requireNonNull.
+In order to prevent all exceptions in your program caused by null pointers, you need to prevent those thrown by methods including requireNonNull.

-(Here is a counterargument that the formal parameter should be annotated as @Nullable: passing null has a well-defined semantics (throw an exception) and such an execution may be possible if your program has a bug.
-However, it is never the programmer's intent for null to flow there; preventing such bugs is the purpose of the Nullness Checker.)
+(One might argue that the formal parameter should be annotated as @Nullable because passing null has a welldefined semantics (throw an exception) and such an execution may be possible if your program has a bug.
+However, it is never the programmer's intent for null to flow there.
+Preventing such bugs is the purpose of the Nullness Checker.)